AARodgers/teacher_organizer/notes.md

 # teachers_app
- - [ ] Figure out how to not pre-populate homepage with previous user -[ ] how to not show password when putting it in
+ - [ ] Figure out how to not pre-populate homepage with previous user
+- [ ] how to not show password when putting it in
+- [ ] why placeholder in signup email not working?
 - [ ] Audit every controller method
+- [ ] how to hide password when putting it in in login
-  - [ ] Add a comment to every controller method
+  - [ x] Add a comment to every controller method
   - [ ] Install [Sinatra Flash](https://github.com/SFEley/sinatra-flash)
   - [ ] Add flash messages to the head of every template NEED TO DO THIS?
 GET RID OF FLASH AND USE SESSIONS?
   - [ ] Replace all `if logged_in?` checks with guard-style `unless logged_in? redirect; flash; return` checks